vaadin/vaadin-mcp/docs-ingestion/README.md

 ## Usage

-You can use the provided run script to run the ingestion pipeline, MCP server, or example:
+You can use the provided run script to run the ingestion pipeline:

 ```bash
 # Make the script executable